-Zirconia Oxygen Sensors are critical in a variety of applications and industries, yet you will most likely find these sensors used to measure the air-to-fuel ratio in combustion, automotive, oil, gas, and bio-mass environments.
+Zirconia oxygen sensors are used in a variety of applications and industries to measure the air-to-fuel ratio in combustion, automotive, oil, gas, and bio-mass environments.

 In order to control this ratio, one side of the electrode is exposed to the air and the opposite side is exposed to an exhaust gas.

 The results provide a precise voltage which is accumulated in response to the difference in overall oxygen concentration.

 Another fascinating feature